(I)

 “I look forward to that day.
 Be well.”

-Agustín Guízar embarked back to Mexico the next day.
+Agustín Guízar boarded that ship the next morning.
 It was October 1939.

 (V)